Mercedes S63 AMG review

 Mercedes S63 AMG is performance flagship of all-new S-Class range.
 It's powerful but has a high price

-The Mercedes S-Class sits at the pinnacle of the brand's incredibly expansive range, and the hardcore AMG versions are designed to add an extra dose of dynamic ability and searing performance into what is already the most complete executive saloon on sale.
+The Mercedes S-Class has long been considered the ultimate luxury saloon, continually trumping the BMW 7 Series, Audi A8 and Jaguar XJ, It sits at the top of the brand's incredibly expansive range, and the hardcore AMG versions are designed to add an extra dose of dynamic ability and searing performance into what is already the most complete executive saloon on sale.

 AMG has a long history of working its magic on big Mercedes saloons.
 Its first race car was a 300 SEL powered by a 6.8-litre V8.
 Nicknamed the Red Pig due to its paint colour and appetite for fuel and tyres, it finished second in the 1971 Spa 24 Hours.
 It proved to be the template for big Benz saloons with powerful V8 engines that continues today with the new S63 AMG.